morinted/schedule-generator/README.md

 ### Hosting a Server

-To host a server, download the entire project, and use ServerConsole.jar (in the Runnables folder).
+To host a server, download the entire project, and use ServerConsole.jar (in the releases section).
 Note that the ServerConsole depends on the ../course-download/db_*.csv files.
 So for this reason, you cannot run the ServerConsole.jar as a standalone.

 To launch, you use the command: `java -jar ServerConsole.jar [port]`